-Lean 99: Ninety-Nine Lean Probelms
+Lean 99: Ninety-Nine Lean Problems

 Lean is a theorem prover, but it is also a programming language.
 Moreover, it is the best functional language ever!
 Let's learn functional programming with Lean. 😎